 After you sign up for a Google Search Console account, you will login to the service and click to “Add A Property” to your account, seen here:

-You’ll see a popup to enter the URL address of your site, like this example:
+You’ll see a popup to enter the URL address of your site, like this example.
+We suggest a naked domain name without the protocol (http or https) or www.

-Once you have copied this ‘meta’ tag code, open a new tab or window in your browser and login to your WordPress site.
+Once you have copied this record, open a new tab or window in your browser, login to your registrar, and add the record.
+Each registrar is slightly different.
+Here is one common way it will look.

 “ProPhoto” > “Settings” > “Advanced” > “Custom Code” > “Insert into <head></head> area”